serain/serain.github.io/_posts/2018-12-30-effective-security-pipeline.markdown

 * **Use Docker Content Trust**

 Docker Content Trust (DCT) allows Docker clients to verify the integrity and the publisher of image tags.
-This essentailly guarantees that the base images have been pushed by trusted publishers and mitigates supply-chain or man-in-the-middle type attacks during the build process.
+This essentially guarantees that the base images have been pushed by trusted publishers and mitigates supply-chain or man-in-the-middle type attacks during the build process.
 DCT can be enabled by setting the `DOCKER_CONTENT_TRUST` environment variable with:

 ```
 $ export DOCKER_CONTENT_TRUST=1